thenikso/angular-inview/README.md

 <div in-view="ctrl.myDivIsVisible = $inview" ng-class="{ isInView: ctrl.myDivIsVisible }"></div>
 ```

+**This is a directive for AngularJS 1, support for Angular 2 is not in the works yet (PRs are welcome!)**

 > Version 2 of this directive uses a lightwight embedded reactive framework and is
 a complete revrite of v1.